Best Neighborhoods in Bee Cave TX: A Local Broker’s Honest Rankings (2026)

 The vibe: Established professionals, families with kids in Lake Travis schools, people who have been here 5-10 years and are not going anywhere.
 This is a neighborhood with roots.

 Ed’s take: Falconhead is my go-to recommendation for families moving to Bee Cave.
-No MUD taxes, great schools, golf course amenities, and homes that hold their value.
-The lack of MUD alone saves you $3,000-$5,000 per year compared to newer neighborhoods.
-Over 10 years, that is $30K to $50K in your pocket.
+Great schools, golf course amenities, mature trees, and homes that hold their value.
+The MUD here is older and the rate is lower than what you will see in Provence, Sweetwater, or The Homestead.
+When you compare total cost of ownership against newer master-planned communities, Falconhead consistently comes out ahead.
 If you are looking for the best all-around value in Bee Cave, this is it.

 Lake Pointe: The Hidden Gem for Lake Access

-Lake Pointe is technically in Lakeway, but it borders Bee Cave and gives you Lake Travis ISD schools.
-Development started in the mid-1990s, and the neighborhood has about 825 homes across multiple subdivisions including The Setting, The Landing, The Estate, and the gated section called The Pointe.
+Lake Pointe sits between Lakeway and Bee Cave in unincorporated Travis County, with Lake Travis ISD schools.
+The neighborhood has about 825 homes across multiple subdivisions including The Setting, The Landing, The Estate, Vista Pointe, and the gated section called The Pointe ([Lake Pointe MUD](https://www.lakepointemud.org/)).

 Price range: $500K to $1.5M+